alteryx/ayx-developer-sdk/docs/dcm-input-example-tool.md

 3. Select **Override DCM Settings** and select **Enable DCM**.

-Please go to the [DCM Documentation](../20223/designer/dcm-designer.html "DCM Documentation"){entity-substitution="canonical" entity-type="node" entity-uuid="73de3bee-6a9e-477f-a978-13f249edc18f"
-rel="noopener" target="_blank"} for more information about DCM configuration.
+Please go to the [DCM Documentation](https://help.alteryx.com/20223/designer/dcm-designer) for more information about DCM configuration.

 ## Prepare the DCM Connection {#prepare-the-dcm-connection .index-item}